BulletDream0079/BMP-2-Better-Audio-Mod/README.md

 # GHPC BMP-2 Better Audio Mod

-This is a sound modification for Gunner, HEAT, PC!
+Sound modification for Gunner, HEAT, PC!
 (GHPC) that replaces the default BMP-2 2A42 autocannon sounds with custom audio.

+Huge thanks to Atlas for the method of sound replacement! <3

 ## Features
 - Custom exterior firing sounds.